Blood Donation Deferral Information In Relation to COVID-19 | Updated 8/22/23

 Are you allowing for social distancing?

 Our donor centers have 6-foot distancing at all stations.
 Staff, of course, will be near you at a few points during the normal donation process.
-Mobiles do not currently afford 6’ distancing.
-However, we are screening donors and staff prior to entry onto the bus.
-We are also cleaning all surfaces between donations.
+Mobiles do not currently afford 6-feet physical distancing.
+However, we are cleaning all surfaces between donations.

 What happens if someone donates without any symptoms and then becomes sick?

 COVID-19 is not known to be transmissible by transfusion.
 SDBB regularly tracks cold and flu symptoms after donation.
 If you are diagnosed with or are suspected of having COVID-19 infection within the next 28 days, please contact SDBB at (800) 469-7322.